Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 return outputs

-The final logits (which may also include a KV-Cache in a dictionary) are obtained:
+This yields the final logits (which may also include a KV-Cache in a dictionary):

 class GemmaForCausalLM(nn.Module):